-- Let's start with filtering, the goal of which is to reduce or prevent sampling artefacts, or in other words aliasing. - By the way, that picture is from Finland, the home of some very good computer graphics people..
+Let's start with sampling theory and filtering, the goal of which is to reduce or prevent sampling artefacts, or in other words aliasing.

+By the way, that picture is from Finland, the home of some very good computer graphics people..